 Airbnb-MCDEM Memorandum of Understanding Factsheet

-This page provides information about the Memorandum of Understanding between the Ministry of Civil Defence & Emergency Management and Airbnb.
+This page provides information about the Memorandum of Understanding between the National Emergency Management Agency and Airbnb.

 Airbnb is a community marketplace for people to list and book privately-owned accommodation around the world.
-The Ministry of Civil Defence & Emergency Management (MCDEM) and Airbnb have agreed to enter into a non-binding Memorandum of Understanding (MOU) to facilitate accommodation for displaced people and for emergency services workers in connection with an emergency.
+The National Emergency Management Agency and Airbnb have agreed to enter into a non-binding Memorandum of Understanding (MOU) to facilitate accommodation for displaced people and for emergency services workers in connection with an emergency.

 The agreement also enables for emergency preparedness and response materials to be distributed from MCDEM and CDEM Groups to hosts (accommodation providers) and guests of Airbnb hosts, as appropriate.